Liu-Jinyuan/liu-jinyuan.github.io/index.md

 ### Teaching Assistantship (at UCSD)
 MAE290B Numerical Methods for PDEs (Instructor: Sutanu Sarkar), Winter 2022, 2023
 MAE214A Intro to Turbulence and Mixing (Instructor: Sutanu Sarkar), Spring 2022, 2023
+(Remarks: I felt fortunate to TA the subjects I like, and to be able to keep improving my own knowledge and my instruction skills on them.
+Knowledge is expanded by doing research, and is conversed by teaching.)

 ### Services